bin4rym4ge/diskWake/README.md

 If there is another problem the file system diskWake is writing to may be root or readonly.

-There is no error handeling yet.
-I might add that in the future.
+There is no error handling yet.
+I might add that to this pet project in the future.